curtbraz/PhishAPI/README.md

 4) Run docker-compose via `docker-compose build` from within the PhishAPI directory.
 Then, `docker-compose up -d`. (`docker-compose down` will kill it)

-5) Optionally run Responder and BeEF in a screen session, but not required.
-(Coming soon to Docker!)

-6) Visit your URL and configure your settings for notifications first.
+5) Visit your URL and configure your settings for notifications first.
 The Default User/Pass for basic auth is PhishAPI:PhishAPI for the config and reporting pages but I recommend changing this by editing `.htpasswd`.
 You should be good to go!